isomerpages/mlaw-lab/_legal-services/3a-how-do-i-apply-for-legal-aid.md

 **8. What documents should I bring when I apply for legal aid?**<br>

-  Please bring the following documents with you on the day you come to apply for legal aid: ensure that you have an active SingPass and bring the following documents to enable us to process your case expeditiously:<br>
+  Please bring the following documents with you on the day you come to apply for legal aid:<br>
       a.
-Your identity card (IC) or Valid Passport if you are a Permanent Resident (PR)<br>
+Your identity card (IC) or Valid Passport if you are a Permanent Resident (PR);<br>
       b.
-Updated Personal and/or Joint Account Bank Books or Statements, Fixed Deposit Receipts and/or any other Bank-related investment information<br>
+Updated Personal and/or Joint Account Bank Books or Statements, Fixed Deposit Receipts and/or any other Bank-related investment information;<br>
       c.
-Your latest Central Depository (CDP) Account Statement, if any, and<br>
+Your latest Central Depository (CDP) Account Statement (if any); and<br>
       d.
-Any other documents relevant to your application such as Court Orders or Persoanl Protection Applications<br>.
+Any other documents relevant to your application such as Court Orders or Persoanl Protection Applications.<br>

- If youdo not have Singpass, please also bring the following documents:
+ If you do not have Singpass, please also bring the following documents:
       e.
-Your CPF Contribution History for the past 12 months, or if you are 65 years and above, your CPF Transaction History for the past 12 months<br>
+Your CPF Contribution History for the past 12 months, **or** if you are 65 years and above, your CPF Transaction History for the past 12 months;<br>
       f.
-Your latest Income Tax Assessment/ (IR8A form), and<br>
+Your latest Income Tax Assessment/IR8A form; and<br>
       g.
-Any property notices or letters in your IRAS MyTax Portal that shows the Annual Value of the property you own, if it is not an HDB flat<br>
+Any property notices or letters in your IRAS MyTax Portal that shows the Annual Value of the property you own, if it is not an HDB flat.<br>